 To ensure that enrolled 11th and 12th grade Texas students continue to have the opportunity to graduate by means of an individual graduation committee (IGC) in those cases where the student fails one or two STAAR EOC assessments, the commission recommends removing the IGC expiration date from statute.
+The commission also recommends that the commissioner of education be allowed to adopt rules for the use of the IGC process by individuals still needing to meet the assessment graduation requirements of previous state testing programs in order to receive a Texas high school diploma.

-Considerations for Further Study
+Summary of Considerations for Further Study

-1. Align the next generation of Texas assessments to the Texas Success Initiative assessment (TSIA) and nationally recognized college-readiness tests and include assessments aligned to measures that are not typically used in higher education, such as the Armed Services Vocational Aptitude Battery (ASVAB).
+1. Align the next generation of Texas assessments to the Texas Success Initiative assessment (TSIA) and nationally recognized college-readiness tests and include additional assessments at the high school level aligned to measures that are not typically used in higher education, such as the Armed Services Vocational Aptitude Battery (ASVAB), assessments to measure career-readiness or military-readiness.

 To ensure postsecondary readiness in the future, the commission recommends a study on how the next generation of Texas assessments can be aligned to a wide variety of postsecondary measures that help predict future academic and occupational success.
-The TSIA is a computeradaptive test designed to assist an institution of higher education determine whether a student is ready for college-level course work in the general areas of reading, writing, and mathematics.
+The TSIA is a computer-adaptive test designed to assist an institution of higher education in determining whether a student is ready for college-level course work in the general areas of reading, writing, and mathematics.
 The ASVAB is a multiple-aptitude battery that measures developed abilities to predict success in the military.

-2. Conduct a study to explore the implications of replacing the state-developed assessment system with nationally recognized assessments that align with the Texas Essential Knowledge and Skills (TEKS) Content Standards.
+2. Conduct an independent research study to explore the implications of replacing the state-developed assessment system with nationally recognized assessments that align with the Texas Essential Knowledge and Skills (TEKS) Content Standards.

-To improve the assessment and accountability systems, the commission recommends a research study to explore the implications of replacing the state-developed assessment system with nationally recognized assessments that align with the TEKS.
+To improve the assessment and accountability systems, the commission recommends a research study to explore the implications of replacing the current state-developed assessment system with nationally recognized assessments that align with the TEKS.
 The study should identify the degree to which these assessments align with the TEKS as well as the advantages and disadvantages of adopting one or more nationally recognized assessment instruments.